junliu/daarc/README.md

 ### pointing correction

 The expected amplitude is normally underestimated due to pointing erros of the antenna.
-The amplitude loss indueced by such pointing offests can be easily evaluated by a 2-D Gaussian function, in which the corrected amplitude is given by:
+The amplitude loss indueced by such pointing offests can be evaluated by a 2-D Gaussian function, in which the corrected amplitude is given by:

  <img src="https://render.githubusercontent.com/render/math?math=A_{||}^{corr}=A_{||}^{obs}\cdot \exp(4\cdot ln2 \cdot \frac{X_{0\perp}^2}{H_{\perp}^2})\quad\quad\quad(\rm{Eq}.\,\, 2)">